exyte/Chat/README.md

 `messageMenuAnimationDuration` - control how fast/snappy the message menu animations feel
 `contentInsets` - set additional content insets for the messages list
 `currentContentOffset` - a 2-sided binding to get/set table's content offset
-`updateTransaction` - awaitable updates helper similar in usage to `tableView.performBatchUpdates`
+`scrollToMessageID` - scroll to any message `onWillDisplayCell` - UITableView's will display cell delegate calls this closure `updateTransaction` - awaitable updates helper similar in usage to `tableView.performBatchUpdates`
 ```swift
 await updateTransaction(animated: needToAnimate) {